intel/neural-compressor/docs/source/add_new_adaptor.md

 This quantized model can be evaluated.
 If the evaluation meets the set metric goal, the entire quantization process will be over.
 Otherwise, a new tuning configuration will be generated until a quantized model that meets the metric requirements.

-## Evaluate Model on validation dataset
+## Evaluate Model on Validation Dataset
 After getting the quantization model, we need to evaluate the model.
 The `evaluate` function needs to use dataloader to generate data and labels, then use the generated quantization model to predict on these data, and then use postprocess and metric method to calculate the final result.
 Because some evaluation criteria are not accuracy-driven, we can also insert the measurer to evaluate the performance of quantization model such as memory usage.
 The evaluate function returns a scalar representing the measured performance during the evaluation.
 The reference code example is as follows

 ```python